 A mixin can only be used by creating a new class.
 To represent this, we defined the newClassWithMixin combinator expressing the semantics of creating a new class composed of one mixin.
-To keep the model concise, we do not handle situations (i) where a subclass includes some mixins and (ii) when a class can be composed of several mixins.
+To keep the model concise, we do not handle situations in which (i) a subclass includes some mixin, or (ii) a class can be composed of several mixins.
 These can easily be expressed by a combinator that would accept a superclass and a set of mixins.